José Rodríguez (infielder, born 2001): Philadelphia Phillies

-On April 5, 2024, Rodríguez was traded to the Philadelphia Phillies in exchange for cash considerations.
-In 38 games for the Double–A Reading Fightin Phils, he batted .265/.329/.422 with four home runs, 18 RBI, and 12 stolen bases.
+On April 5, 2024, Rodríguez was traded to the Philadelphia Phillies in exchange for cash.
+In 38 games for the Double-A Reading Fightin Phils, he batted .265/.329/.422 with four home runs, 18 RBI, and 12 stolen bases.
 On June 4, Rodríguez was suspended for one year by MLB for violating the league's sports betting policy.
+He had bet $749 on baseball games while in the minors in 2021 and 2022.

 On June 5, 2025, Rodríguez was reinstated from the restricted list; however he was subsequently non-tendered by the Phillies and became a free agent.
 He re-signed with the Phillies on a minor league contract the next day.
+He made 41 appearances down the stretch split between the Single-A Clearwater Threshers, High-A Jersey Shore BlueClaws, and Double-A Reading, batting a cumulative .297/.327/.361 with one home run, 18 RBI, and six stolen bases.

+Rodríguez was released by the Phillies on May 4, 2026, having not appeared in any games during the season.

+Tecolotes de los Dos Laredos

+On June 16, 2026, Rodríguez signed with the Tecolotes de los Dos Laredos of the Mexican League.